Nathan-jovi/university-website/README.md

 ## Installation

-Instructions on how to install the project:
+Instruction on how to install the project:

 git clone https://github.com/Nathan-jovi/university-website.git